Inozyme Pharma Inc. (INZY) Shares Up Despite Recent Market Volatility

-Inozyme Pharma Inc. (NASDAQ: INZY)’s stock price has increased by 4.46 compared to its previous closing price of 4.37.
-Despite this, the company has experienced a 53.70% gain in its stock price over the last five trading sessions.
+Inozyme Pharma Inc. (NASDAQ: INZY)’s stock price has increased by 22.17 compared to its previous closing price of 4.69.
+However, the company has seen a gain of 59.17% in its stock price over the last five trading days.

 Is It Worth Investing in Inozyme Pharma Inc. (NASDAQ: INZY) Right Now?